mpaeke/TrueStep/README.md

 # TrueStep
 Closed loop stepper motor driver firmware for the BTT S42B-V1.0 board.

-## Special Features
+## Special Features - managed by spock
   - Modified version for Sidewinder X1.
 All default values are set.
-You just have to set your step size (16 by default). done by spock
+You just have to set your step size (16 by default).
   - Enhanced Menu Functionality with more Informations to be shown
-  - Prevents starting Calibration by accident with Yes/No confirmation
+  - Yes/No confirmation before Calibration before it starts Calibration

 **NOTE: This is still a work in progress so use with caution!**